livegnik/2way-poc-design/01-protocol/06-access-control-model.md

 The following behaviors are allowed when all authorization layers succeed:

-- Creation of new objects within the identity’s authorized scope.
+- Creation of new objects within the identity's authorized scope.
 - Mutation of owned objects when schema and ACL rules permit mutation.
 - Read access to objects permitted by visibility rules.
 - Limited interaction with non owned objects when explicitly authorized.